stachu86/test_db/README.md

 This repositopry contains changes to the original test_db, so it is more suitable to the class I teach.
-I made smaller version of the database (employees_small.sql) and change values of t-_date from '9999-01-01' to NULL
+I made smaller version of the database (employees_small.sql) and change values of `to_date` from '9999-01-01' to NULL

 # test_db
 A sample database with an integrated test suite, used to test your applications and database servers